WenchaoD/FSCalendar/README.md

 ## Support
 * If FSCalendar cannot meet your requirment, tell me in issues or send your pull requests
-* If you like this control and use it in your app, submit your app's link address [here](https://www.cocoacontrols.com/controls/fscalendar).It would be a great support for me.
+* If you like this control and use it in your app, submit your app's link address [here](https://www.cocoacontrols.com/controls/fscalendar).It would be a great support.

 ## Contact
 * email: `f33chobits@gmail.com`